google/dynibar/README.md

     stationary or moving.
 You can perform morphological dilation and erosion operations respectively to ensure static_masks sufficeintly cover the regions of moving objects, and the regions from dynamic_masks are within the true regions of moving objects.
+    (Note: due to dependency reason, we don't release code to generate the masks.
+Instead you could use [script](https://github.com/zhengqili/Neural-Scene-Flow-Fields/blob/main/nsff_scripts/run_flows_video.py#L87) from NSFF to generate coarse masks for your usage)

 ### To train the model: